One day when I was five, I thought the sky was falling.

 I met Remy’s questioning gaze.
 That was a mistake.
-Those big, blue-grey eyes looked right through me, piercing every one of my layers straight down into my soul.
+Those big, blue-grey eyes looked right through me, probing my tranquil surface to tease at the maelstrom beneath.

 The vice around my chest loosened.
 My friends went back to speaking with Remy, laughing at his clever jokes and complimenting him on his outrageous hair.
 Paige asked him what other body parts he had pierced, and his only response was an impish grin.